Authored by the expert who managed and guided the team behind the France Property Pack

 What's the 12-month outlook for demand in Paris in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Paris is cautiously positive, with most analysts expecting mildly improving buyer activity as long as mortgage rates remain stable around the 3% to 3.5% range.
+As of early 2026, the 12-month demand outlook for residential property in Paris is cautiously positive, with most analysts expecting a gradual increase in buyer activity through the year as mortgage conditions remain stable and the post-correction sentiment slowly improves.

 By the way, we also have an update regarding price forecasts in France.